Ali Aujali

-Ali Suleiman Aujali (علي الأوجلي, alternatively transliterated Ojli and Adjali) is a Libyan diplomat who formerly served successively as Libya's ambassador to Malaysia, Argentina, Brazil and the United States.
+Ali Suleiman Aujali (علي الأوجلي, alternatively transliterated Ojli and Adjali; born 1944) is a Libyan diplomat who formerly served successively as Libya's ambassador to Malaysia, Argentina, Brazil and the United States.
 He served as ambassador under the Gaddafi regime, as well as the governments of the National Transitional Council, and the General National Congress.
 He declined the post of foreign minister under Prime Minister Ali Zeidan in the government of the General National Congress.

 Early life and education

 Born in Benghazi in 1944, he received his BA in Business Administration from the Benghazi University.